 Kaese Sahne Torte

-It was a few years back when I last spent some time in Vienna with my family.
-The week was full of concerts, operettas and plays…….it was the Musik Woche in Vienna……..
+It was a few years ago when I last spent some time in Vienna with my family.
+The week there was filled with Concerts, Operettas, Operas and Plays…….it was the Musik Woche in Vienna……..

-A childhood friend had telephoned to meet him and his family in the Wiener Wald Kaffee for an afternoon of reminiscing and catching up.
+While there a childhood friend had telephoned and asked to meet him and his family in the Wiener Wald Kaffee for an afternoon of reminiscing and catching up.

-It was a time of nostalgia – as we remembered our youth and at the same time we exchanged our happy times that we spent with our spouses and children…..life had gone on…..to be better and more fulfilling.
+It was a time of nostalgia – as we remembered our youth and at the same time we exchanged stories of our happy times with our spouses and children…..life had gone on…..to be better and more fulfilling.

 We did all that over coffee and pastry…….the kind of pastry that one can only find in Vienna.

 The first bite was heaven!
 I closed my eyes, and just sat with my mouth full of this most delicious cream that melted in my mouth…slowly, making me taste every drop of whipped cream, smooth cheese, vibrant vanilla, lemony lemon juice and, every crystal of sugar.
 It took me a while to swallow all this goodness.
-As I relished this most profound experience, I found myself taking one bite after another and soon finished the huge slice that I thought was too much and too huge…. before I had the first bite.
+As I relished this most profound experience, I found myself taking one bite after another and soon finished the slice that I thought was too much and too huge…. before I realized I had eaten it all……

 I was totally in love with this pastry!